-A learner may be administratively dropped for the lack of academic engagement.
+A student may be administratively dropped for the lack of academic engagement.

-Graduation Requirements for Calbright College Certificates
+Requirements for Calbright College Program Pathways Certificates of Competency

-Learners may be awarded a Calbright College Noncredit Certificate of Completion upon successful completion of College and Career Essential Skills or completion of a program pathway (such as Medical Coding for Professional Services, Introduction to Information Technology Support, or Introduction to Cybersecurity).
+Students may be awarded a Calbright College Noncredit Certificate of Competency upon successful completion of College and Career Essential Skills and an area of study (such as Medical Coding for Professional Services, Introduction to Information Technology Support, or Introduction to Cybersecurity).